khansen/gbdev/articles/porting-nes-sound-engine/index.md

 base note is played again, and so on, producing a [very rapid arpeggiated chord](https://en.wikipedia.org/wiki/Arpeggio).

-The following diagrams shows the note that's played on each tick when the base note is G4 and the arpeggio parameter is $59, corresponding to a C major in the [second inversion](https://en.wikipedia.org/wiki/Second_inversion):
+The following diagram shows the note that's played on each tick when the base note is G4 and the arpeggio parameter is $59, corresponding to a C major in the [second inversion](https://en.wikipedia.org/wiki/Second_inversion):
 ```